adnanedrief/Hespress-API/README.md

 # Hespress-API
 # Description

-Hespress-API using Nodejs,ExpressJS,Cheerio,Request that can give you latest news data from Hespress
+Hespress-API using Nodejs,ExpressJS,Cheerio,Request that can give you latest news data from Hespress in arabic,french and english

 ## Endpoints